AndresSern/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 * File: **5-print\_numbers.c**
 *Complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.*

-1. You can find the source code here
-2. The output of the program should be:
+1. The output of the program should be:
      - 3 times the value of str
      - followed by a new line
      - followed by the 9 first characters of str
      - followed by a new line
-3. You are not allowed to use any loops or conditional statement
+2. You are not allowed to use any loops or conditional statement
-4. Your program should be maximum 5 lines long
+3. Your program should be maximum 5 lines long

 ```
 guillaume@ubuntu:~/py/0x00$ ./5-print_string.py